ocaml-dune/binary-distribution/README.md

 # Dune binaries distribution

-This is a webpage for `dune` binaries distribution for `Dune developer Preview`.
-The page is writen in mardown file and translated in html for deployment.
+This is a webpage for `dune` binaries distribution of `Dune developer Preview`.
+The page is writen in mardown file `index.hmd` and translated in html file `index.html` for deployment.
+The web page is deployed on [dune.ci.dev](https://dune.ci.dev).

 ## Update index.html